 Brookings, SD and Online (Zoom)

 Introductions: Peter Kovacs called the meeting to order.
 He welcomed and thanked all the participants for joining today’s meeting.
-Dr. John Blanton, Associate Dean for Research and Director of SDSU’s Ag Experiment Stations welcomed the attendees, and provided a brief overview of the College structure and organization.
-In-person participants had a chance to tour the Raven Precision Ag Center, and hear about some of the Precision related work done at SDSU on the day before of the NCERA-180 Annual Meeting.
+Dr. John Blanton, Associate Dean for Research and Director of SDSU’s Ag Experiment Stations welcomed the attendees and provided a brief overview of the College structure and organization.
+In-person participants had a chance to tour the Raven Precision Ag Center and hear about some of the Precision related work done at SDSU on the day before of the NCERA-180 Annual Meeting.

 Participants